elugens/hello-javascript/docs/bonus-javascript-design-patterns/introduction-to-design-patterns/defining-a-pattern.md

 ---

-### How do we determine if a design pattern is worth using?
+### How can we know if a design pattern is worth utilizing?

 <details>
   <summary>